eclecticiq/OpenTAXII/docs/configuration.rst

     - The sqlite3 database files will be automatically created in ``/tmp/data.db`` and ``/tmp/auth.db``.
     - Services, collections and accounts are not configured automatically.
 This requires a manual operation (see below).
     - No signal hooks are attached.
+    - There is only taxii1 support, taxii2 is disabled

 Default configuration file looks like this: